-Authors: Barbara D Jackins, Richard S. Blank, Ken W. Shulman, Peter M. Macy, & Harriet H. Onello This book is located in King County Seattle Public Library System
+Authors: Barbara D Jackins, Richard S. Blank, Ken W. Shulman, Peter M. Macy, & Harriet H. Onello

 The Developmental Disabilities Endowment Trust Fund (DDEFT)

 Establishing a private SNT is not the only financial planning option families have for their loved one's future.
 The Developmental Disabilities Endowment Trust Fund (DDEFT), formerly called the Developmental Disabilities Life Opportunities Trust (DDLOT) is a pooled trust that enables families or individuals to open first or third party SNTs with a minimal cost.